kjdev/php-ext-unqlite/README.md

   **Return Values:**

-  Returns the associated string if the key/data pair is found, FALSE otherwise.
+  Returns the associated string if the key/data on key found, NULL on key not found, FALSE on failure.

 ---